starknet-io/starknet.js/www/versioned_docs/version-5.14.1/guides/events.md

 ```

-Use the contract deployment address `testContractAddress`, to filter the events and read the data from your smart contract :
+Use the contract deployment address `testContractAddress`, to filter the events and read the data from your smart contract:

 ```typescript
 const event = txReceiptDeployTest.events.find(